 In this book, we will analyze the theoretical running times of operations on the data structures we study.
 To do this precisely, we need a mathematical model of computation.
 For this, we use the w-bit word-RAM model.
+RAM stands for Random Access Machine.
 In this model, we have access to a random access memory consisting of cells, each of which stores a w-bit word.
-This implies a memory cell can represent, for example, any integer in the set $\{0, \ldots, 2^w - 1\}$.
+This implies a memory cell can represent, for example, any integer in the set $\{0, \dots, 2^w - 1\}$.